 - Ways to enhance comprehension

 Phonics is sometimes referred to as a method to teach reading.
-Phonics actually is learning and mastering the ability to use the phonological awareness of sounds and matching those sounds to the letter symbols.
-This is called the alphabetic principle.
+Phonics is the ability to pair individual sounds with a visual symbol (letters).

 Reading fluency is the ability to retrieve words automatically and easily, almost without thought.